araag2/Medical_LLMs/README.md

 Alpaca Template (_alp + {prompt_used}): `Below is an instruction that describes a task.
 Write a response that appropriately completes the request.\n\n### Instruction:\n$task_prompt\n### Response:`

-Asclepius Template (_asclp + {prompt_used}): `You are an intelligent clinical languge model.\nBelow is a snippet of clinical trial data and a following instruction from a healthcare professional.
+Asclepius Template (_asclp + {prompt_used}): `You are an intelligent clinical language model.\nBelow is a snippet of clinical trial data and a following instruction from a healthcare professional.
 Write a response that appropriately completes the instruction.
 The response should provide the accurate answer to the instruction, while being concise.\n\n[Instruction Begin]\n{prompt}\n[Instruction End]`

 Base T5 Prompt (t5): `$premise \n Question: Does this imply that $hypothesis? $options`